LeeVaughn/p2-rubric-draft/RUBRIC.md

 ```
 Needs work if any of the following are true:
-* Incorrect number or numbering of pagination buttons.
+* An incorrect number of pagination buttons are created or they do not have the proper page numbers.
-* Pagination buttons don't show the correct page.
 * Clicking between or outside of pagination buttons triggers the click event.
 * The `active` class is not added to the first pagination button when the application loads.
 * The `active` class name is not added to the most recently clicked pagination button, or is present on more than one button at any given time.